Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Proposed Solution

-\begin{lemma} The complete potential function~$\varphi_\texttt{NF}(q)$ in~\eqref{eq:complete-nf} is a valid navigation function for the original workspace~$\mathcal{W}$, if the parameters~$K > M$ and $\mu\geq 1$ hold in~\eqref{eq:harmonic-point-potential}. \end{lemma} \begin{proof} Similar statements have been proven in~\cite{rousseas2021harmonic, rousseas2022trajectory, filippidis2011adjustable, loizou2022mobile, loizou2021correct}, thus detailed proofs are omitted here and refer the readers to e.g., Theorem~1 of~\cite{loizou2022mobile}, Theorem 2 in~\cite{li2018navigation} and Proposition~5 of~\cite{loizou2017navigation}.
-Briefly speaking, it is shown that the final potential function~$\varphi(q)$ has a unique global minimum at the goal~$q_{\texttt{G}}$ and more importantly, a set of isolated saddle points of measure zero if~$K > M$ and $\mu\geq 1$ hold.
-Since the purging process proposed in~\eqref{eq:purging} is novel, this proof mainly shows that~$f_{n,i}(q)$ still satisfies the diffeomorphic conditions: (i) the Jacobian of~$f_{n,i}(q)$ is nonsingular; (ii) $f_{n,i}(q)$ is a bijection on the boundary.
-To begin with, since~$\Tilde{\rho}_{i^{\star}}(q)$ is proven to be smooth in Lemma~\ref{lemma:smooth_sc_length_ray}, thus the Jacobian of~$f_{n,i}$ exists and is given by:
+\begin{remark} The original purging method proposed in~\cite{rimon1990exact} deals with overlapping obstacles via Boolean combinations and applies only to planar and parabolic obstacles.
+The work in~\cite{li2018navigation} proposes a simpler method for computing the ray scaling transformations using varying ray lengths.
+However, these approaches purge all the leaves \emph{at once}, which is not applicable to the dynamic scenarios where the obstacles are added to the workspace one by one.
+Thus, a novel method is proposed in~\eqref{eq:purging} that purges the leafs \emph{one by one}. $\blacksquare$ \end{remark} \begin{lemma} { Given a workspace $\mathcal{W}$ containing $N$ tree-of-stars with different depth $d_n\geq 0$, for $n=1, \cdots N$, the complete harmonic potential function~$\varphi_\texttt{NF}(q)$ in~\eqref{eq:complete-nf} is a valid navigation function for the workspace~$\mathcal{W}$, if the parameters~$K > N$ and $\mu\geq 1$ hold in~\eqref{eq:harmonic-point-potential}; $\lambda > \Lambda$ for a positive number $\Lambda >0$; and $\xi_i > \Xi_i$ for some positive numbers $\Xi_i > 0$, for $i = 0, \cdots, d_n$.} \end{lemma} \begin{proof} Similar statements have been proven in~\cite{rousseas2021harmonic, filippidis2011adjustable, loizou2022mobile}, thus detailed proofs are omitted here and refer the readers to e.g., Theorem~1 of~\cite{loizou2022mobile}, Theorem 2 in~\cite{li2018navigation} and Proposition~5 of~\cite{loizou2017navigation}. {Briefly speaking, it is shown that the transformation $\Phi_{\mathcal{S}\rightarrow \mathcal{M}}$ $\Phi_{\mathcal{F}\rightarrow \mathcal{S}}$ are diffeomorphic as long as $\lambda > \Lambda$ and $\xi_i > \Xi_i$ for some sufficient large numbers $\Lambda$ and $\Xi_i$, and the final potential function $\varphi_{\texttt{NF}}(q)$ has a unique global minimum at the goal~$q_{\texttt{G}}$ and more importantly, a set of isolated saddle points of measure zero if~$K > N$ and $\mu\geq 1$ hold.} Since the purging process proposed in~\eqref{eq:purging} is novel, this proof mainly shows that~$f_{n,i}(q)$ still satisfies the diffeomorphic conditions: (i) the Jacobian of~$f_{n,i}(q)$ is nonsingular; (ii) $f_{n,i}(q)$ is a bijection on the boundary.
+To begin with, since~$\Tilde{\rho}_{i^{\star}}(q)$ is proven to be smooth in Lemma~\ref{lemma:smooth_sc_length_ray}, the Jacobian of~$f_{n,i}$ exists and is given by:

 Similar to Lemmas~7 and~8 in~\cite{li2018navigation}, it can be shown that there exists a positive constant~$\Xi_i$, such that if~$\xi_i > \Xi_i$,~$J_{f_{n,i}}$ is nonsingular within the set near~$\mathcal{O}_i$, denoted by $\mathcal{O}_i(\epsilon_i)=\{q \in \mathbb{R}^2|\beta_i \leq \epsilon_i\}$, and the set away from~$\mathcal{O}_i$, denoted by $\mathcal{A}(\epsilon_i)=\{q \in \mathbb{R}^2|\beta_i \geq \epsilon_i\}$, for any~$\epsilon_i>0$.
 In addition, it remains to show the injectivity and surjectivity of~$f_{n,i}(q)$.
 On the boundary of~$\mathcal{O}_i$, it holds that~$f_{n,i}(q)|_{q \in \partial\mathcal{O}_i}=\frac{\Tilde{\rho}_{i^{\star}}(q)}{\|q-p_i\|}(q-p_i) + p_i$.
 Assume that there exists two points~$q,\,q^{\prime}\in\partial\mathcal{O}_i$ such that $f_{n,i}(q)=f_{n,i}(q')$, it can be derived that $q-p_i$ and~$q^{\prime}-p_i$ are on the same ray, yielding to the contradiction that~$q,\,q^{\prime}$ are the same point.
 Thus,~$f_{n,i}(q)$ is injective on~$\partial \mathcal{O}_i$.
 On the other hand, since it has been shown that the Jacobian of~$f_{n,i}(q)$ is nonsingular if~$\xi_i > \Xi_i$, $f_{n,i}(q)$ is a local homeomorphism according to the Inverse Function Theorem.
 Since a local homeomorphism from a compact space into a connected one is surjective, it follows that~$f_{n,i}(q)$ is a bijection on the boundary. \end{proof}